hasii2011/buildlackey/README.md

 ## Rationale

-These utilities are meant to help me with my repositories and their maintenance.
+These utilities are meant to help me with my python packages and their maintenance.

 ## Dependencies